 Oklo’s Socaf permit covers 224km2 of a sparsely outcropping inlier of Birimian volcanics interpreted as a northern continuation of the regional scale Senegal-Mali Shear Zone (“SMSZ”).

-Although the SMSZ is now well explored along its southern extent, manifested in the form of several world-class gold deposits including Sadiola (13.5Moz), Loulo (12.5Moz) and the recent discovery of Fekola (5.15Moz), the prospectivity of the northern extension is poorly understood.
+Although the SMSZ has seen exploration along its southern extent, manifested in the form of several world-class gold deposits including Sadiola (13.5Moz), Loulo (12.5Moz) and the recent discovery of Fekola (5.15Moz), the prospectivity of the northern extension is poorly understood.
 As such, the potential for additional discoveries is considered high.

 Previously drilling in 2007 and 2008 to assess several geochemical targets resulted in a small gold resource being outlined at the Nreilat prospect, however 94% of these holes were less than 40m in depth.
 Significant intersections included 8m at 4.1g/t gold and 8m at 3.5g/t gold.
 The Nreilat resource remains open and to a large extent constrained by the shallow depth of drilling and inadequate testing of the controlling structures.